FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/scripting/functions_list.md

 > By instantiating the system with "new" operator, you will get a struct, in which you will be able to control the system with the methods below.

+> Systems need to be destroyed using .Destroy() when no longer used, to avoid memory leaks.

 ## .ProfileLoad()